LPC vs SQE: Sit, pass and join us! (Based on personal experience of clearing LPC, but qualifying via QLTS)

 Legal Practice Course

 I remember one of my first assignments on the law of contract.
 We were given a rather difficult scenario related to contractual consideration and promissory estoppel.
-I spent a weekend reading Chitty, searching lexis and eventually found a solution – how to help the client.
+I spent a weekend reading Chitty, searching Lexis and eventually found a solution – how to help the client.
 I think I did one of my best researches and applied cross-disciplinary knowledge of land law in order to resolve the problem.
 How big was my surprise and disappointment when I saw my mark for the assignment!
 I barely passed, while I had done one of my best jobs.

 The suggested answer did not provide for any good solution.
 It was only application of the legal concepts given in the lectures.
 So, I went to see the tutor.
 Eventually, I came to know that our answers in the test were not supposed to offer any practical solution to the client.
 The only thing the tutors wanted to see was whether we understood the lecture content.

 Contrary to my understanding, they did not expect students to do any extra research, so doing it could mean you fail the test – because the original answer you come up with is very unlikely to be among the suggested answers.
 The suggested answers often seemed to ‘state the obvious’ with a great many ‘keywords’ – elements of legal concepts or particular important facts.
 Later I came to know that only some universities – for example, Oxford – offer a more flexible approach, encouraging their students to dig deeper and find some practical solutions.
 That was the GDL/LLB level.
-The LPC was much more practical than GDL, though it still involved a lot of standard answers with a minimum room for flexibility.
+The LPC was much more practical than GDL, though it still involved a lot of standard answers with minimum room for flexibility.

 The Legal Practice Course standards also differ a lot from school to school: for example, some may have open-book exams, while the others only offer closed-book exams.
 Some big law schools look like assembly lines for lawyers.
 People are encouraged to watch lectures online, as there are not enough classrooms, and the LPC exams are held in some warehouses in order to accomodate all the students.